Tap the text to show or hide reading controls.

 — Fwoosh!

-For a span shorter than a tenth of a second, light blazed, and then Yujin and the zombies vanished from the Garden of Antiquity in a dazzling flash.
+An intense flash of light came down over the center of the garden.
+For less than a tenth of a second it blazed, and then Yujin and the zombies were gone from the Garden of Antiquity in a dazzling burst of light.

 Reading Settings